Pedro-Beirao/mindcuber-python/README.md

 To run the program:
 ```
 $ python3 mindcuber-python.py CUBESTRING
+  # Use one of the Setups to get the CUBESTRING
-  #Instead of "mindcuber-python", write the full path of it
+  # Instead of "mindcuber-python", write the full path of it
 ```

 See https://pypi.org/project/kociemba/ to understand what a Cubestring is